 Ocean modelling and data assimilation systems have a high dependency on the status of the altimeter constellation (Le Traon et al., 2017).
-Satellite altimeters provide all-weather observations of sea level which is an integral of the ocean interior and provides a strong constraint on ocean state estimation at the mesoscale.
-At least four altimeters are required, and a precise knowledge of the Mean Dynamic Topography (MDT) is also a strong requirement for assimilation into operational ocean
+Satellite altimeters provide all-weather observations of sea level, which is an integral of the ocean interior and provides a strong constraint on ocean state estimation at the mesoscale.
+At least four altimeters are required, and a precise knowledge of the mean dynamic topography (MDT) is also a strong requirement for assimilation into operational ocean forecasting systems (Le Traon et al., 2017; Hamon et al., 2019).

 Sea surface temperature (SST) is a key variable for all ocean prediction systems.
 SST data can be used to correct for errors in forcing fields (heat fluxes, wind) and to constrain the mesoscale variability of the upper ocean.
-High resolution SST data from a combination of infra-red (polar orbiting and geostationary) and microwave sensors are thus essential to constrain ocean prediction systems.
+High-resolution SST data from a combination of infrared (polar-orbiting and geostationary) (e.g. S3 SLSTR, VIIRS, GOES, MTG) and microwave sensors (e.g. AMSR-2) are thus essential to constrain ocean prediction systems.

 Satellite sea ice concentration and, more recently, sea ice thickness data (SMOS and Cryosat) are routinely assimilated in sea ice models.
 The assimilation of sea ice drift remains challenging due to the short memory of sea ice drift and sea ice models deficiencies (Sakov et al., 2012).
-Numerous impact studies have been carried out for sea ice data assimilation, in particular for sea ice thickness products from Cryosat but as well for thin ice thickness from SMOS and both satellites together (Xie et al., 2018).
+Numerous impact studies have been carried out for sea ice data assimilation, in particular for sea ice thickness products from Cryosat but also for thin ice thickness from SMOS and both satellites together (Xie et al., 2018).

-Sea Surface Salinity observations (SMOS, Aquarius, SMAP) from space (Reul et al., 2020) provide valuable information (Martin et al., 2019; Tranchant et al., 2019) for ocean prediction.
+Sea surface salinity (SSS) observations (SMOS, Aquarius, SMAP) from space (Reul et al., 2020) provide valuable information (Martin et al., 2019; Tranchant et al., 2019) for ocean prediction.
 Satellite SSS data assimilation can now constrain the model forecasts without introducing incoherent information compared to the other assimilated observations.